jacott/node-pg-libpq/README.md

 #### `pgConn.isReady()`

-Return true if connection ready to receive a query/command.
+Return true if connection is ready to receive a query/command.

 #### `pgConn.then(function)`

 Run function when the connection is ready.
-This method will wait for the current query chain to finish before running.
+This method will wait for any currently running query chain to finish.

 #### `pgConn.resultErrorField(name)`